yuekaizhang/dynamo/docs/guides/dynamo_run.md

 dynamo-run out=sglang ~/llms/Llama-3.2-3B-Instruct --extra-engine-args sglang_extra.json
 ```

-The tensorrtllm backend also support passing any argument the engine accepts.
+The tensorrtllm backend also supports passing any argument the engine accepts.
 However, in this case config should be a yaml file.

 ```
 backend: pytorch